nielsenjared/nielsenjared.github.io/content/blog/curious/index.md

 Agarwal used his fun demos to pique curiosity.

-He wanted students to ask ‘why’.

-Why?

-Because why questions “really delve into the significance of an issue”.
+He wanted students to ask ‘why’ because 'why' questions “really delve into the significance of an issue”.

 In _How Humans Learn_, Joshua R. Eyler writes: